apanqasem/CS3339/tutorials/performance/linux.md

 perf stat ls
 ```

-Now let's profile the knapsack program.
-Note, for knapsack we need to indicate the path of the
+Now let's profile the matvec program.
+Note, for `matvec` we need to indicate the path of the
-executable and the input file name after the `stat` command.
+executable and the command-line arguments the `stat` command.

 ```
-perf stat ./knapsack input
+perf stat ./matvec 10000 5
 ```

 `perf` reports not only the execution time, at a better resolution, but also tells us what's